Learnware-LAMDA/Learnware/README.md

 ### Statistical Specification Search

-If you decide in favor of providing your own statistical specification file, `stat.json`, the `Learnware Market` can further refine the selection of learnwares from the previous step.
-This second-stage search leverages statistical information to identify one or more learnwares that are most likely to be beneficial for your task.
+If you generate and provide a statistical specification file `rkme.json`, the `Learnware Market` will conduct learnware identification based on statistical information, and return more targeted models.
+Using the API we provided, you can easily generate this statistical specification locally.

-For example, the code below executes learnware search when using Reduced Kernel Mean Embedding as the statistical specification:
+For example, the code below executes learnware search when using Reduced Kernel Mean Embedding (RKME) as the statistical specification:
 ```python
 import learnware.specification as specification